Alain-Pascal/alx-system_engineering-devops/0x01-shell_permissions/README.md

     > The file is the working directory
     >
     > No commas are used in the script

 * 8-James_Bond

+    > This script sets the permission to the file `hello` as follows:
+    >
+    > * Owner: no permission at all
+    > * Group: no permission at all
+    > * Other usersL all the permissions
+    >
+    > File is the working directory
+    >
+    > No commas are used in the script

 * 9-John_Doe
 * 10-mirror_permissions
 * 11-directories_permissions